So, I’d been wondering what to write about this week and then struck pay-dirt when I was having a conversation with a very good Twitter friend.

 And I’m definitely NOT saying that this is how other people should do it.

-There are many more than just one way to skin this particular cat, and there are many different character archetypes that can be plotted for.
+There’s not just one way to skin this particular cat, and there are many different character archetypes that can be plotted for.
 Maybe you want your character to be an unattainable fantasy figure.
 After all, books ARE escapism.
-Maybe you want to cater to a reader who want’s to be taken to a place where perfect people live.
+Maybe you want to cater to a reader who wants to be taken to a place where perfect people live.